 By adding this date filter, MigrationWiz needs to index and thus watermark only recent items that were not included in the first migration pass.

-If following a multi-pass migration strategy, review the information in this Knowledge Base article: KB005102.
+If following a multi-pass migration strategy, review the information in the article, How do I Enable Office 365 Users to Access Legacy On-Premises Public Folders?
 This is important if the migrated users will still access the on-premises Public Folders during migration.

 Further information on why it is important to add the flag

 When there is a large amount of data in Public Folders, there can be a higher number of errors than in mailbox migrations.
 This could happen for a number of reasons, like corrupt items or incompatible MIME type items within the Public Folders.
 These errors slow the process down since MigrationWiz will be running many checks to try to migrate the items with errors.
 Without this flag, MigrationWiz will have to re-index all Source Public Folders again, before the migration can begin.

 If a BitTitan server restarts due to Microsoft patching, it will have to begin scanning and indexing all over again before it can begin migrating.
 The flag will ensure that MigrationWiz can begin from where it left off, upon restart.

 We recommend that this should be set before the first migration pass.
 Remember to remove this prior to performing a second Full (Delta) migration pass, if there is an expectation of any new items to be added to the Public Folders after the first migration pass.